 So, Davis’ trade request shouldn’t have come as a surprise to anyone paying attention.
 That apparently includes the Pelicans.

 I know they have feared this coming for some time.
 I don’t believe they were blindsided.
 I think, within that organization, there was a lot of sentiment that this was inevitable, that it could very well happen before the trade deadline.

 The trade deadline is nine days away.
 That’s not much time to solicit, evaluate, negotiate, re-solicit, re-evaluate, re-negotiate, re-re… Davis trade offers.

 But the Pelicans should be prepared.
 They apparently saw this coming, and if they weren’t ready, that’s on them.

 This is not to say New Orleans must trade Davis by next week’s trade deadline.
-The best offer might come next summer, when the Celtics can realistically trade for Anthony.
+The best offer might come next summer, when the Celtics can realistically trade for Davis.
 Right now, they can’t trade for him while keeping Kyrie Irving, because they’re both designated rookie scale players.